selfup/tinymap/README.md

 ok      github.com/selfup/tiny_map      12.938s
 ```

-Clearly using an int as an index is fastest for lookups/comparisons.
+Using an int as an index is fastest for lookups/comparisons.

 Upper Bound means the value being grabbed is the 100th element in a slice of 100 elements.

-Under the hood TinyMap uses slices.
+Under the hood TinyMap uses slices to store Tuples.

 I have not yet added a catch block to prevent the slice to grow, but this should be used for small data sotrage :pray: